Legal

 32. Abandoned or Undeliverable Goods

-32.2 CODEX Freight may store, return, redirect, sell, dispose of or otherwise reasonably deal with abandoned or undeliverable Goods.
+32.2 Codex Freight may store, return, redirect, sell, dispose of or otherwise reasonably deal with abandoned or undeliverable Goods.

-32.3 CODEX Freight will give reasonable notice where practicable.
+32.3 Codex Freight will give reasonable notice where practicable.

 33. PPSA Security Interest